learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ## Word Count

 We will illustrate a MapReduce computation for counting the number of occurrences for each word in a text corpus.
 In this example, the input file is a repository of documents, and each document is an element.
 We shall count the frequency of stop words for __style identification__ as stop words might have unique features which can potentially describe the author's writing style based on their use of stop words while writing.
-We shall look at some texts by Shakspeare and Jane Austin following this motivation.
+We shall look at some texts by Shakespeare and Jane Austin following this motivation.

 Map-Reduce in PySpark provides a practical and efficient way of achieving this goal as it: